rapyuta-robotics/alica/docs/style/CodingGuidelines.md

 ## Includes

 * in header files do forward declaration instead of includes whenever possible: It compiles faster and avoids cycling include dependencies.
-* use `#pragma once` instead of include guards whenever possible: Nowadays all common compilers support that feature and it facilitates refactoring and avoids include guard clashes.
 * use `"Bla.h"` for header files that are inside your local include folder
 * use `<Bla.h>` for header files that are outside your local include folder
 * sort the header files from local to general: